spatialresearch/spatialresearch/log/2022/2201201909 daily sentences.md

 The assembly line is a possible version of personal workflow management/ PWM framework incorporating iteratively product development from documents to information to published knowledge products.

 * 2349

-PWM is cyclic.
-Depends on how its looked at, the workflow begins at either with 01 #buildinpublic on social media or content or ideas generation with personal documents.
-In early stages thinking is considered both as text or as drawing.
-#PKM
-08 edit
-09 publish mark
-01 #buildinpublic Social Media